Quaver/Quaver.API/README.md

 If you are wanting to develop a feature with the goal of having it being in the Steam release, open up an issue first, so we can discuss if it is in the scope of what we are trying to accomplish.

-When contributing, please remember to follow our [code style](https://github.com/Swan/Quaver/blob/release/CODESTYLE.md), so the codebase is consistent across the board.
-If you have any issues with our approaches to structuring/styling our code, feel free to bring this up.

 # LICENSE

 The Quaver game client is split up into submodules which are subject to their own individual licensing.
 Please see each submodule to view their respective license(s).

-The code in this repository is released and licensed under the [Mozilla Public License 2.0](https://github.com/Swan/Quaver.API/blob/master/LICENSE).
-Please see the [LICENSE](https://github.com/Swan/Quaver.API/blob/master/LICENSE) file for more information.
+The code in this repository is released and licensed under the [Mozilla Public License 2.0](https://github.com/Quaver/Quaver.API/blob/master/LICENSE).
+Please see the [LICENSE](https://github.com/QuaverQuaver.API/blob/master/LICENSE) file for more information.
 In short, if you are making any modifications to this software, you **must** disclose the source code of the modified version of the file(s), and include the original copyright notice.

 Please be aware that all game assets are released and covered by a separate license.
 This should be noted when using this software to create derivatives for commercial purposes.
-Please see the [Quaver.Resources](https://github.com/Swan/Quaver.Resources) repository for further information regarding licensing.
+Please see the [Quaver.Resources](https://github.com/Quaver/Quaver.Resources) repository for further information regarding licensing.